RISC-NYUAD/LibelliumSensorLogger/README.md

 The file "SCP_v30_05_Temperature_humidity_and_pressure_sensorB.pde" is the code uploaded to the Libellium to produce the specific sensor readings output in the serial port.

+The software has been tested in Ubuntu 20.04 LTS